KTamas03/deep-learning-challenge/README.md

  ![image](https://github.com/KTamas03/deep-learning-challenge/assets/132874272/560d8180-9711-4da6-a8eb-97812ba5113e)

- As shown above, the "STATUS" column shows "1" 34,794 times, and "0" only 5 times, whilst the "SPECIAL_CONSIDERATIONS" column shows "N" 34,272 times, and "Y" only 27 times.
-This can be problematic, especially for some machine learning algorithms.
-Models may struggle to learn patterns from the minority class, and the majority class can dominate the predictions.
+As shown above, the "STATUS" column displays "1" 34,794 times and "0" only 5 times, while the "SPECIAL_CONSIDERATIONS" column indicates "N" 34,272 times and "Y" only 27 times.
+This situation can be problematic, particularly for certain machine learning algorithms.
+Models may encounter difficulty in learning patterns from the minority class, with the majority class potentially dominating the predictions.

   - Data Preprocessing (same as original model with changes below):